-Many poor people in developing countries are struggling to survive in a rapidly changing world.
-The aggressive drive to develop land, build mega-dams, mine for minerals and log the earth's remaining forests is unjustly pushing millions of indigenous people and small farmers off the land they have lived on for generations.
+Many people in in Africa, Asia, Latin America and the Caribbean are struggling to survive in a rapidly changing world.
+The aggressive drive to develop land, build megadams, mine for minerals and log the earth's remaining forests is unjustly pushing millions of indigenous people and small farmers off the land they have lived on for generations.
 In many cases, this land holds spiritual and cultural significance and is central to the identities of its inhabitants.
 In their quest for power and profit, many corporations and governments are ignoring the voices of local communities to whom these lands and resources often belong.